Daryltp/packer-vmware-vagrant-trusty/README.md

 The purpose of this repo is use Packer to build both Vagrant and VMware images of a base ubuntu 14-04.3 setup.

-If you have the iso locally you can place it in the ISO folder to skip the download.
+If you have the iso locally you can place it in an "ISO" folder at the root of the repo to skip the download.

 ###Vagrant